swcarpentry/DEPRECATED-boot-camps/shell/automation/ReadmeSolns.md

 **Solution**

-It is important realize that when we are using `wc` on a set of files `Bert/*` it will always conclude with a line that is the sum.
+It is important to realize that when we are using `wc` on a set of files `Bert/*` it will always conclude with a line that is the sum.
 No matter how we sort this, the largest single file is always either the 2nd line or the 2nd last line.